OpenMx/OpenMx/docs/source/FactorAnalysis_Matrix.rst

     twoFactorMeans <- myFADataMeans[c(1:3,7:9)]

 Specifying the two factor model is virtually identical to the single factor case.
 The ``mxData`` function has been changed to reference the appropriate data, but is identical in usage.
 We've added a second latent variable, so the **A** and **S** matrices are now of order 8x8.
 Similarly, the **F** matrix is now of order 6x8 and the **M** matrix of order 1x8.
-The ``mxRAMObjective`` has not changed.
+The ``mxExpectationRAM`` has not changed.
 The code for our two factor model looks like this:

 .. code-block:: r